OG-Delphi/Delphi-Contracts/README.md

 **This software is provided "as is" without warranties.**

-- Smart contracts are **not yet audited** - do not use in production with real funds
+- Smart contracts are **not yet audited** - currently on testnet only
+- Testnet markets use **test tokens** (MockUSDC) with no real value
 - Prediction markets may be **regulated in your jurisdiction** - consult a lawyer
 - **You are responsible** for compliance with local laws
+- Do not use in production with real funds until audited

 ---